Messhias/7shifts-challenge/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install.
+The dev branch is most latest and stable so use it to run in production.

 ```
 PHP 7+